 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Explain the theory, concepts, principles and governing equations of solid mechanics; 2 Demonstrate the abiltity to deconstruct complex problems to produce effective outcomes.
-3 Use analytical, experimental and computational tools needed to solve the idealized problem; 4 Demonstrate the independent judgment required to interpret the results of these solutions; 5 Use these solutions to guide a corresponding design, manufacture, or failure analysis; 6 Explain the selection, design and stress analysis of composite materials; 7 Analyse the stresses in simple structures as used in the aerospace industry; 8 Use interpersonal understanding, teamwork and communication skills working on group assignments; and 9 Demonstrate the ability independently new solutions, principles and methods, read and understand professional articles on the subject.
+1 Have a good understanding the theory, concepts, principles and governing equations of solid mechanics.
+2 Be gaining the physical intuition necessary to idealize a complicated practical problem.
+3 Possess the contemporary analytical, experimental and computational tools needed to solve the idealized problem.
+4 Have acquired the independent judgment required to interpret the results of these solutions.
+5 Be able to use these solutions to guide a corresponding design, manufacture, or failure analysis.
+6 Have an understanding of the selection, design and stress analysis of composite materials.
+7 Possess the ability to analysis the stresses in simple structures as used in the aerospace industry.
+8 Further develop interpersonal understanding, teamwork and communication skills working on group assignments.
+9 Be able to learn independently new solutions, principles and methods, read and understand professional articles on the subject.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: